quantumjot/btrack/README.md

 + Eigen
 + GLPK

-BayesianTracker is written in C, C++ and Python.
+BayesianTracker is written in C++ with a C interface to Python.

 ---